-Refrigerants have been identified as the Big Bad when it comes to climate change, and therefore the management of those refrigerants has been widely recognized as the No 1 solution.
+Refrigerants have been identified as the Big Bad when it comes to climate change and environmental sustainability, and therefore the management of those refrigerants has been widely recognized as the No 1 solution.
+We need to embrace better refrigerant management to decrease our environmental footprint.
 At trakref we know refrigeration management, so we also know that not all management solutions are created equal.

 25 years of results have proven to us that leaks and emissions don’t drop either from recycling or from just hoping people will do the right thing.

 The Montreal Protocol made strides in the reduction of ozone-depleting substances (ODS) in the atmosphere.
 Mostly because we simply stopped using them.
 Many refrigerants were phased out altogether, and those that remain can be recycled.
 Recycling involves cleaning the refrigerant through an oil separation and filtration process to reduce contaminants, so they can be reused.

 But recycled refrigerant is not completely pure, so it may only be reused in the same piece of equipment or in equipment owned by the same company.
 It can be far more cost effective to sell, or even just store.

 The US spends hundreds of millions of dollars toward this recycling effort.
 But this is to recycle 15 million lbs per year, less than 5% of the penetration rate of gas that’s simply leaked due to improperly maintained equipment.